gdbarron/VenafiTppPS/docs/functions/Find-TppCertificate.md

 ### -Issuer
 Find certificates by issuer.
-Use the CN ,O, L, S, and C values from the certificate request.
+Use the CN, O, L, S, and C values from the certificate request.
-Surround the complete Issuer DN within double quotes (").
-If a value DN already contains double quotes, enclose the string in a second set of double quotes.
-Example - CN=Example Root CA, O=Venafi,Inc., L=Salt Lake City, S=Utah, C=US

 ```yaml
 Type: String